LATTE: LAnguage Trajectory TransformEr: Approach

-In addition, we use the pre-trained text and image encoders from CLIP~\cite{radford2021learning} to extract latent embeddings from both the user's text $q^t_\text{CLIP}(z|L_{in})$ and the $M$ object images $q^v_\text{CLIP}(z|I(O))$.
-By computing the cosine similarity vector $s$ between the embedding we are identify a possible target object that the user is referring to.
-In the section \ref{subsec:sim_exp}, we show that using the object's images or object's names (as done in \cite{bucker2022reshaping}) brings equivalent results, since CLIP maps both images and text to a joint latent space.\\ Finally we concatenate the similarity vector $s$ and the semantic features $q_\text{BERT}(z^{\text{in}} | L_{\text{in}})$ forming what we call features embedding $q_\text{F}$ .\\ \textbf{Geometry encoder:} The original trajectory $\xi_{o}$ is composed of low-dimensional tokens $(x_i,y_i,z_i,v_i) \in \mathbb{R}^4$.
-In order to extract more meaningful information from each waypoint, we apply a linear transform with learnable weights $W_\text{geo}$ that projects each waypoint into a higher dimensional feature space, following the example of \cite{giuliari2021transformer}.
-The poses $P(O_i)$ of each object are also processed with the same linear transform (padded with zeros for the velocity component).
+\textbf{Geometry encoder:} The original trajectory $\xi_{o}$ is composed of points that are low-dimensional tuples $(x_i,y_i,z_i,v_i) \in \mathbb{R}^4$.
+In order to extract more meaningful information from each waypoint, we follow the example of \cite{giuliari2021transformer} and apply a linear transform with learnable weights $W_\text{geo}$ that projects each of these points into a higher dimensional feature space.
+The poses $P(O_i)$ of each object are also processed with the same linear transform, and padded with zeros for the velocity component.

-We then concatenate both feature vectors and use a transformer-based feature encoder $\text{T}_\text{enc}$.
-The use of a transformer is preferred for sequences because its architecture can attend to multiple time steps simultaneously, as opposed to recurrent networks, which suffer with vanishing gradient issues~\cite{giuliari2021transformer}.
+We then concatenate the sequences of high-dimensional feature vectors from waypoints and objects and use a transformer-based feature encoder $\text{T}_\text{enc}$ to extract geometrical features for each element.
+The use of a Transformer model is preferred for sequences over recurrent networks because its architecture can intrinsically attend to multiple time steps simultaneously.
+Conversely, recurrent networks suffer from vanishing gradient issues~\cite{giuliari2021transformer}, which negatively affect feature extraction and training stability.

 \textbf{Multi-modal transformer decoder:} Feature embeddings from both language and geometry are combined as input to a multi-modal transformer decoder block $\text{T}_\text{dec}$.
-This block generate the reshaped trajectory $\xi_{mod}$ sequentially, analogously to common transformer-based approaches in natural language ~\cite{brown2020language,vaswani2017attention}.
-Implementation details can be found in the supplementary material.
-We use imitation learning to train the model, using the Huber loss~\cite{huber1992robust} between the predicted and ground-truth waypoint locations.
+This block generates the reshaped trajectory $\xi_{mod}$ sequentially, feeding the last token prediction as input to the next waypoint prediction.
+This procedure is analogous to common transformer-based approaches for language translation~\cite{brown2020language,vaswani2017attention}, but in this case we can image that our model \textit{translates} trajectories from the original feature space towards a new space that obeys the user's semantic constraints.
+We use imitation learning to train the model, and employ the Huber loss~\cite{huber1992robust} between the predicted and ground-truth waypoints.